gladiusjs/html5-game-template/README.md

 Higher-level, more specialized templates (e.g. for a simple canvas game or an MMORPG) would make sense to build on top of this one.

-Note that this is current focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer to a Node-based server-side component is likely to be in scope in the fairly near future.
+Note that this is current focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer a Node-based server-side component is likely to be in scope in the fairly near future.